bijubjs/AVAlabama/README.md

-# Collocating Specialty Crops and Solar panels in Alabama, Southeastern USA.
+# Collocating Specialty Crops and Solar panels in Alabama, Southeastern USA